sxs-collaboration/www_black-holes_org/_papers/Nelli:2025vfc.md

   (BBH) gravitational waveforms must become faster, more efficient, and more accurate to be used in analyses of these next-generation detections.
-One approach, which the <code>SpECTRE</code> code employs, is using spectral methods for accuracy along with synchronous task- based parallelism to avoid idle time in simulations and make the most efficient use of computational resources.
+One approach, which the <code>SpECTRE</code> code employs, is using spectral methods for accuracy along with asynchronous task-based parallelism to avoid idle time in simulations and make the most efficient use of computational resources.
 When writing an asynchronous application, algorithms must be redesigned compared to their synchronous counterparts.
 To illustrate this process, we